-First Nation communities across Canada grapple with tension and division over political issues daily.
-These kinds of issues sometimes get in the way of progress if they get out of hand.
+Nation communities First across Canada grapple with tension and division over political issues daily.
+These kinds of issues sometimes get in the way of progress.
 With that said, I developed a Debwewin Protocol (or Whistleblower Policy) over the last few years to provide a process for an individual to feel safe to question leadership.
-Doing so will simply increase level of transparency the and accountability in Governance.
+Doing so will not only increase the level of transparency and accountability in Governance hopefully it would also reduce tensions and political divisions.